exoclime/HELIOS-K/README.md

     * ID: for Hitran and HITEMP the same as the first three digits in the `.par`files e.g. 11 for 1H2-18O, or 2A for 18O-13C-17O.
 For ExoMol no meaning.
     * Abundance, only relevant for more than one isotopologue
     * Reference partition function value.
 For Exomol no meaning.
-    * Molar Mass in g
+    * Molar mass in g
     * Name of partition function file
  * Number of columns in partition file.
  * Number of line/transition files.